 (3) Use of Disposable Needles.

-(a) Before beginning the first treatment on a new patient, a licensee who normally uses nondisposable needles shall inform the patient that the patient has the right, if he/she so chooses and at his/her expense, to have acupuncture performed with disposable acupuncture needles.
+(a) Before beginning the first treatment on a new patient, a licensee who normally uses nondisposable needles shall inform the patient that the patient has the right, if he or she so chooses and at his or her expense, to have acupuncture performed with disposable acupuncture needles.

-(b) If, in the course of treatment of a patient, a licensee learns that the patient has AIDS, hepatitis, or another blood-borne highly infectious disease, or has tested positive for the HTLV-III virus, then the licensee shall use disposable needles in treating the patient.
+(b) If, in the course of treatment of a patient, a licensee learns that the patient has AIDS, hepatitis, or another blood-borne highly infectious disease, or has tested positive for the HIV virus, then the licensee shall use disposable needles in treating the patient.

 (4) Use of Lasers.
 Within the practice of acupuncture, lasers and other regulated devices must be used in accordance with F.D.A. regulations and any other relevant laws and regulations.
 Investigational devices shall be used exclusively in a research setting and for research purposes.

+(5) Informed Consent.
+Consent should be obtained for all treatments where disclosure of significant information, including the risks and benefits involved, would assist the patient in making an informed decision on undergoing the treatment.
+It shall be the acupuncturist’s responsibility to obtain the patient’s written informed consent.
+A patient’s written informed consent shall be documented with sufficient clarity and detail so that it is clear that the patient received and understood the information provided.

 5.09: Miscellaneous Provisions